Bacteria In Water

 Drinking water is monitored more frequently.

 If you rely on a public water system, the USEPA requires these systems to monitor for coliform bacteria.
 Total coliform is analyzed first because the test produces results faster.
 Any sample that comes back positive for total coliform must be analyzed for either fecal coliform or E. coli, which indicate contamination of animal waste or human sewage.
 Most water companies will send out an annual Consumer Confidence Report which discloses contaminants found, possible health effects, and the water’s source.
 This report is generally sent in July with your water bill.
 If you do not receive a report, contact your water company for this information.
 Private water systems are more involved.
 Check out this Coliform Bacteria factsheet.
-For more information on testing and treating public and private water systems, visit our Drinking Water page and check out our Pollution page which will describe more about testing and treating.
+For more information on testing and treating public and private water systems, visit our Drinking Water page.

 - Fecal Bacteria (USEPA)